vishalrk1/DIP-Assignments/README.md

 Solutions of all Digital Image Processing Assignments

 ## Assignment 1 [(Solution)](https://github.com/vishalrk1/DIP-Assignments/blob/main/DIP_Assignment_1.ipynb)
-Take a passport size photo of yours and perform the following:
+Take a passport size photo and perform the following:
 - Convert to gray scale
 - Conver to binary
 - Add a and b